 I don’t always take a look at my bank statement, but I just happened to be doing so and realized that I was paying for not only Apple Music ($10) but also Spotify Premium Family ($15), which I’ve used no more than twice.
 I also had a subscription to Sirius XM in my vehicle.
 I love music, but I stream my music using Amazon Music (included in my Amazon Prime subscription) on my Echo devices, including the Echo Auto, or via the app on my cell phone.
 So I went ahead and canceled my Apple, Spotify, and Sirius XM subscriptions, thus saving me some moolah.

 I was the queen of eating out, and we would either order in or go to a restaurant with the family to eat.
-Sure we still have our once a month IHOP run for breakfast and dinner at a restaurant that we choose, but we no longer order out as much as we used to or eat out as often.
+Sure, we still have our once-a-month IHOP run for breakfast and dinner at a restaurant that we choose, but we no longer order out as much as we used to or eat out as often.
 With a family of six, we never had a bill under $120 whenever we ate out.
 Cutting back has saved us over $500 a month, and it’s also brought us closer as I get the kids to help out in the kitchen and make it an authentic family meal.

 Now, it truly all comes down to what you consider a priority.
 Is having that designer coffee every day before work, or that new designer bag once a month a priority for you?
 Or would you prefer to travel to somewhere new and exotic?
-For me, it’s travel, so every spare dime that I receive, I save it towards a future trip after taking care of my regular expenses, of course.
-If you make something a priority, you will navigate towards making it happen.
+For me, it’s travel, so for every spare dime that I receive, I save it towards a future trip after taking care of my regular expenses, of course.
+If you make something a priority, you will work towards making it happen.

 Reinvent the way you currently think about travel.
 Travel doesn’t have to mean an international destination; it can be as simple as driving to a neighboring town or state.
 There are currently 50 states within the USA, and some are your neighbors, how many have you visited?
 So the next time that you start thinking that you can’t afford to travel, think about the many ways I’ve afforded to travel the world, and you can do it too!